SoftwareAG/c8y-docs/src/documents/guides/concepts/applications.html.md

 ## Available applications to each tenant

 The users in each tenant have access to the applications that:
-* Have been created by them (*Own applications*)
+* Have been created by users of that same tenant (*Own applications*)
 * The tenant is subscribed to (*Subscribed Applications*)

 ### Own applications
-Are only available to users of a particular tenant and are created by a user with application administration permissions. *Own applications* are used, for example, during application development when you do not yet want to make a particular application version available for a wide audience.
+Are only available to users of a particular tenant and are created by a user with application ADMIN permissions. *Own applications* are used, for example, during application development when you do not yet want to make a particular application version available for a wide audience.
 They are also used for functionality that is proprietary for an enterprise, for example, interactions with in-house IT systems.
 The applications can be either:
   * **HTML5 Application**
-  These are regular client side applications based on HTML, Javascript and CSS.
+  Regular client side applications based on HTML, Javascript and CSS.
 There is no limitation on whatever library or framework you can use.
 If you choose to use [AngularJS 1.x](https://angularjs.org/) examples and source code are provided as part of the [Smart Apps Toolkit](/guides/web/smart-toolkit/)
   * **Smartapps**
   These web applications are built upon the Cumulocity UI platform, which uses AngularJS 1.x.
 It's a completely modular system that allows to:
     * Extend built in applications